 JetBrains provides a lot of wonderful IDE solutions for most of the programming languages.
-WebStorm is one of the JetBrains products and it is also one of the best known IDEs for web development.
-It provides a lot of flexibility and useful tools for the developers.
+WebStorm is one of the JetBrains products and it is also one of the best-known IDEs for web development.
+It provides a lot of flexibility and useful tools for developers.
 There are many plugins that can be used in WebStorm.
-It makes the process of the development much easier.
+It makes the process of development much easier.
 Developing a Vue js project with WebStorm saves you some time.
 But of course, if you are experienced, you might work fast enough with a text editor and CLI.

-Probably the best thing about any IDE, is that it let’s you to use back-end and front-end frameworks very easily.
+Probably the best thing about any IDE is that it lets you to use back-end and front-end frameworks very easily.
 You can see all your files in the same place and you can run your project in a matter of button (or command).

 Let’s see how to use Vue js in WebStorm.

 Creating a simple Vue js project in WebStorm

 Let’s start by launching WebStorm.
 If you just had installed WebStorm, you will probably see a dashboard with different options – Create New Project, Open and Check out from Version Control.

 If that is not the first time you are using WebStorm, just go to File -> New -> Project to get a new project configuration window opened.

 There are some prerequisites before we can create a Vue project:

 - NPM (well, obviously if you want to install Vue CLI)